BIBB Logo

 In most cases an application for recognition includes documents which need to be translated.
 A list of translators is available online in the federal state administration of justice department's database of interpreters and translators.

-Sometimes competent authorities do not allow translations from a translator who has been publicly appointed abroad.
+Sometimes do not allow translations from a translator who has been publicly appointed abroad.
 It is therefore important to ask the competent authority about this before a translation: Can I have my documents translated in my country of origin?

 The German embassies in other countries provide information about the contact details of publicly appointed or authorized translators abroad.